UltraMessaging/um_lat/README.md

 ### REQUIREMENTS

-1. 3 Linux-based hosts (X86, 64-bit).
+1. 2 Linux-based hosts (X86, 64-bit).
-16 gigabytes or more memory.
+8 gigabytes or more memory.
-One host should have a fast disk.
 These should be "bare metal" machines, NOT virtual machines.
 2. 10-gigabit network.
 For the lowest latency, a kernel-bypass network driver is recommended.
-For example, Solarflare NIC and Onload driver.
+(We use Solarflare NICs and Open Onload driver.)
 3. C compiler (gcc) and related tools.
 4. Java SDK (java and javac).
-5. Ultra Messaging version 6.14, including development files (lbm.h,
+5. Ultra Messaging version 6.14 or beyond, including development files (lbm.h, libraries, etc.).
-libraries, etc.).
+It is possible to use pre-6.14, but some work will need to be done to the configuration and possibly the code.
+Contact UM Support.

 See [Test Hardware](#informatica-test-hardware) for details of Informatica's test hosts.